IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START Action
    :end-before: END Action

-and pass it to the contracts in the :hsobj:`Plutus.Contract.Test.ContractModel.startInstances` method:
+and pass it to the contracts in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.startInstances` method:

 .. literalinclude:: Escrow4.hs
    :start-after: START startInstances